drummondlab/drummondlab.github.io/team/_posts/2016-02-28-daniel-ruttenberg.md

 image: /assets/images/team/daniel-ruttenberg.png
 alum: false
 ---
-Daniel is a U.Chicago freshman who joined the group in 2016.
+Daniel is a U.Chicago sophomore who joined the group in 2016.
 He is working on how stress granules stabilize mRNA.